“It is only with gratitude that life becomes rich!” –Dietrich Bonhoeffer

 When our cabin days were over, we began our descent through the St. Vrain canyon, rose skies ahead as we drove east.
 The older children took a melancholic glance saying “good morning” and “good-bye” and everything that goes in between.

-made from our farmhouse kitchen with love, Damaris
+with love, Damaris

 P.S.
 Both on the way out and on the way back, we stayed in Nebraska getting to attend church together and sharing much special cousin time with all of Nathan’s family.
 Fire works, fishing, building and shooting potato guns, swimming, target shooting, and a talent show made for a most memorable time.

 Family travel is such a privilege and a gift.
 This summer we enjoyed a trip west to Colorado.
 The blur of passing landscapes, munching messy sandwiches, and playing I-SPY until we had a headache, was all part of the whimsy and sense of adventure we experienced.